Vietnam.vn - Nền tảng quảng bá Việt Nam

 The film adaptation of Ringland's novel was filmed in the central part of the country, including Alice Springs Desert Park, Simpsons Gap, Ooraminna Station, Standley Chasm (a popular tourist spot located in West MacDonnell National Park) and Ormiston Gorge.

 Gosses Bluff or Tnorala is a sacred site for the indigenous people of the northern territories.
-Although it is privately owned, visitors are always welcome.
+Although it is privately owned, visitors are welcome.

 Hart is pictured in the fictional Mia Tukurta National Park, which was filmed in the Northern Territory.
 Photo: Prime Video